edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

       </td>

       <td >
-        You can use the name or IP address to specify the NTP server (<a href="http://pubs.vmware.com/vsphere-51/index.jsp?topic=%2Fcom.vmware.vcli.ref.doc%2Fvicfg-ntp.html" target="_blank">IPv6 address valid for vSphere 4.0 and later</a>)
+        You can use the name or IP address to specify the NTP server ([IPv6 address valid for vSphere 4.0 and later](http://pubs.vmware.com/vsphere-51/index.jsp?topic=%2Fcom.vmware.vcli.ref.doc%2Fvicfg-ntp.html))
       </td>
     </tr>